rcgary/RCRunkeeperSwitch/README.md

 ## Demo

-Open and run the RCRunkeeperSwitchDemo project in Xcode to see RCRunkeeperSwitch in action.
+Open and run the `RCRunkeeperSwitchDemo.xcodeproj` in Xcode to see RCRunkeeperSwitch in action.

 ## Installation